k22jung/stereo_vision/README.md

 # Stereo Vision

-**Stereo Vision** is a small tool for stereo vision and generating a disparity map to detect nearby objects, such as pedistrians and vehicles.
+**Stereo Vision** is a tool for stereo vision and generating a disparity map to detect nearby objects, such as pedistrians and vehicles.
 The algorithms used are SGBM (Semi Global Block Matching) and the WLS (Weighted Least Squares) Filter.
 It works for a single pair of frames captured by stereo cameras.